StewartalsopIII/triumphant_transcriptions/backend/README.md

 - Ensure the environment variables above are configured in Vercel (or provided via a `.env` file for local testing).
 - Deploy with the Vercel CLI or dashboard; the entry point remains `api/index.py`.

+## Session Archiving

+- Each transcription request now returns a `sessionId` and an `archive` payload describing where the audio, prompts, and Gemini responses are stored.
+- By default archiving is disabled (`ARCHIVE_STORAGE=none`).
+Configure one of the storage modes before deploying so investigations have full context.
+- **Local mode** (`ARCHIVE_STORAGE=local`): artifacts are written to `ARCHIVE_LOCAL_DIR`.
+Only use this for local debugging because serverless file systems are ephemeral.
+- **Vercel Blob mode** (`ARCHIVE_STORAGE=vercel_blob`):
+  1. Create a Blob store in the Vercel dashboard.
+  2. Generate a read/write token and set `VERCEL_BLOB_READ_WRITE_TOKEN`.
+  3. Optionally set `ARCHIVE_BLOB_PREFIX` to group session folders.
+- Saved artifacts include: original audio, strict/light transcripts, the raw Gemini response text, the prompt, and request metadata.
+- Results appear in the mobile app under Session Details and can be copied for support tickets.